Willy-Kimura/FontsInstaller/README.md

 - `-1` : The fonts installation process was unsuccessful.
 This is also returned using the `-c` or `--check` option meaning that the font-file passed was not valid.
 - `1` : The font is not installed.
 (Returned when the `-c` or `--check` option is used.)

-## Donate

-Firstly off, a big **thank you** to all the approvals and appreciations I've received so far for making this very handy and lightweight library become a reality.
-Your thank-you [donation](https://www.paypal.com/cgi-bin/webscr?cmd=_s-xclick&hosted_button_id=DJ8D9CE8BWA3J&source=url) towards making this component library ([and others](https://github.com/Willy-Kimura/)) better by the day are most welcome.
-Many thanks!